 EE 669 Multimedia Data Compression (3, FaSpSm) Lossless compression, audio/speech coding, vector quantization, fractal compression, JPEG and JPEG-2000, video compression techniques and MPEG standards, video transmission over wired and wireless networks.
 Recommended preparation: EE 503.

 EE 674ab Advanced Topics in Computer Vision (3-3, Irregular) (Enroll in CSCI 674ab)

 EE 677 VLSI Architectures and Algorithms (3) VLSI models; measures of area, volume and time; mapping algorithms; systolic arrays; area time tradeoffs; applications to signal and image processing problems.
 Prerequisite: EE 557.

 EE 680 Computer-Aided Design of Digital Systems I (3, Sp) Synthesis; partitioning; placement; routing of digital circuits; integrated circuit design methods; simulation at the switch, gate, register transfer and system levels.
 Prerequisite: EE 581; recommended preparation: EE 577a.

 EE 681 Computer-Aided Design of Digital Systems II (3) Theory and techniques for design and analysis of digital logic; specification, formal models; hardware-descriptive languages; formal verification, high level synthesis; logic synthesis.
 Prerequisite: EE 557, EE 680.

-EE 682 Law and Intellectual Property for Engineers (3, Sp) Detailed introduction to the modern American legal system with a special focus on intellectual property doctrines.
-Recommended preparation: EE 464 or EE 503.
+EE 682 Law and Intellectual Property for Engineers (3, Sp) Detailed introduction to the modern American legal system with a special focus on intellectual-property doctrines.
+Recommended preparation: EE 503.